Call Us Today! 781-335-6663

 Understanding, Validating, and Reframing:

-While this may seem obvious, I can’t stress how valuable it can be to label emotions for kids.
+It is exceptionally valuable for our children when we label emotions.
+Emotions are complex and sometimes the outward ‘behavior’ doesn’t always match the internal feelings.
 Kids can be feeling a whole lot of ways that may look like screaming, crying, aggression, elopement, ignoring, and more.
 While it can be hard not to turn the conversation into what they are doing wrong in the moment in handling their emotions, it’s important to label that emotion for a child.
 “Your body looks angry and upset!
 I’m sorry you’re feeling so mad.”
 Or “I can tell you must be feeling nervous about this test.
 I would be nervous too.
 Let’s work together to find a solution.”
 Before a person can move on, they need you to understand them and they need to understand themselves.
 We as adults can be so integral to that process with our kids.
 It may seem unnatural at first, but hey, as an adult, I can tell you the last thing I want to hear is, “calm down!” when I’m angry, and what I really want to hear is “You are carrying a lot, and it is okay to be upset.”
 Let’s help our kids be heard, after all, that’s all most people want.

 How to Validate (Quick Action Steps):